Web Portal to Report Diseased Algae (Now closed)

-What is My Seaweed Looks Weird?
+What was My Seaweed Looks Weird?

 Symptoms of algae diseases

-Algae diseases could be caused by two broad factors: environmental and pathogenic.
+Algae diseases can be caused by two broad factors: environmental and pathogenic.
 The environmental diseases i.e. abiotic factors are non-infectious and include damage from poor or excessive illumination, freshwater dilution of seawater after heavy rainfall and nutritional deficiencies or toxicities of others algae boom (red/green tide).
 Algae diseases could be also caused by biotic factors like fishes and invertebrates, grazers feeding on the algae and causing loss of biomass.
 They could be also caused by many diverse pathogenic microbes: virus, bacteria, fungus, oomycetes, phytomyxeans or even other algal entophytes.

 A symptom of algae disease is a visible effect of disease and can give a good clue about the type of pathogens involved.
 As for plants, symptoms could be a change in the shape or the colour of the alga as it responds to the pathogen even if it is not possible to actually seeing the pathogen himself.